Martian-Engineering/volt/README.md

 ### Results

-Volt with LCM achieves higher scores than Claude Code across the OOLONG long-context benchmark at every context length between 8K and 1M tokens, using Opus 4.6.
+Volt with LCM achieves higher scores than Claude Code on the OOLONG long-context benchmark, including at every context length between 32K and 1M tokens, using Opus 4.6.
 The architecture-centric approach yields reliability and cost advantages for production aggregation workloads while adding zero overhead for short tasks.

-For the full technical details, see the [LCM paper](https://arxiv.org/abs/2502.XXXXX).
+For the full technical details, see the [LCM paper](papers.voltropy.com/LCM).

 ---